ml-evs/git-tutorial/README.md

 literature), you will notice that the last sentence we added was actually from Dostoyevsky’s “The Idiot”, which is the book I wanted to type out for some reason(?) all along.
 Easy mistake to make, I know.
-Let’s fix that\!
+Let’s fix that!

 First, let’s rename our file to something more appropriate, using `git mv` to ensure that the history of the file is preserved across the rename (using just Linux’s `mv` would make Git think we had deleted the file and made a completely new unrelated file).
 We will then use a magic `sed` one-liner to replace the first line in our file with the correct